lettuce-magician/world/README.md

 -- insert minified library here

-local myGame = WORLD() -- creates the workspace local myPlayer = PLAYER(myGame, 10, 10) -- creates the player object
+local myGame = WORLD() -- creates the workspace local myPlayer = myGame.player({x = 0, y = 0}) -- creates the player object

 myGame.on("UPDATE", function() -- invoked when the game content is updated
-    myPlayer.draw() -- draws the player.
+    rect(myPlayer.x, myPlayer.y, 10, 10, 12) -- draws the player.
     print("X: "..myPlayer.x..", Y: "..myPlayer.y, 1, 1, 12) -- prints the player's position to screen
 end)

-myGame.on("BUTTON_PRESSED", function(button) -- invoked when the player presses a key.
+myGame.on("BUTTON", function(button) -- invoked when the player presses a key.
     -- handles controls
     if button == 0 then
 		myPlayer.y = myPlayer.y - 1